chaoticbob/GraphicsExperiments/projects/pbr/README.md

 HDRI images for IBL are from [Poly Haven](https://polyhaven.com/hdris), which are generously provided under [CC0](https://polyhaven.com/license).

+Notes:
-Spheres can spin.
+* Spheres can spin.

-Lighting is done in world space.
+* Lighting is done in world space.
+* IBL uses rectangular images and not cube maps.
+There are some artifacts and side effects, such as the pinch at the top and bottom of the diffuse indirect lighting.
+Haven't found a good way to solve this yet.

 ## pbr_camera
 ![alt text](../../images/screenshots/pbr/pbr_camera.png?raw=true)